jwhevans/mnml.blog/content/about.md

 Hi, I'm James.
 Welcome to my website.
 I work in manufacturing.
 I've held positions as a manufacturing engineer, engineering manager, and quality assurance manager, but I've been in corporate management for some time now.
 That means I no longer work on the fun stuff.
 I make up for that through my hobbies.
 I have wonderful children that want to learn everything.
 I have to stay on my toes to keep up with them.
 I enjoy robotics and that has pushed my interest in design, mechatronics, and most recently, 3D printing.
 My main printer is a [Prusa MK3S][5].
 I post some of my designs and prints at [PrusaPrinters.org][6].

+Everything I post, both blogs and projects is free forever.
+If you like my work and want to show your support you can offset some of the hosting costs by donating at [paypal.me/jwhevans][13] or you can help keep me caffeinated at [buymeacoffee.com/jwhevans][14].
+You can be assured that I will use 100% of the proceeds from the first link to support this site and development of new projects.
+I might buy beer with proceeds from the second link.

 The site has changed regularly since its inception.
 I like to tinker with things and I'm never happy with the style.
 One thing is constant.
 My domains are always registered with [Hover][8].
 Here's a short change log in reverse chronological order:

 v0.4 - 2020